rizwanasif/DL-RMD/README.md

 This repository provides the trained network weights for the forward modelling of tTEM data and make a network forward pass to obtain the tTEM forward response from the network.

+## Demo Code:

 Use DL_RMD_demo.ipynb and run in Colab for demo.

+## Download the dataset:

+The original files of the dataset can be downloaded from here as an archive file.
+The metadata is provided in the archive file.

 ## Parameter description: